bheenigarg/R-Project/STAT6620-Machine-Learning-with-R/Decision-Trees/README.md

 ## Implementing Decison Trees (Bank loans dataset) on Weka using 10-fold cross-validation

-The last part of the assignment includes implementing the decision trees technique on [Weka](http://www.cs.waikato.ac.nz/ml/index.html), data mining software from the University of Waikato, New Zealand.
+The last part of the assignment includes implementing the decision trees technique in [Weka](http://www.cs.waikato.ac.nz/ml/index.html) environment.